bitds/connector/README.md

 ## Stopping, restarting and logs

-The tool does not wrap Docker, and it does not need to because  the deployment is an ordinary Compose project so every `docker compose` command works from inside the deployment directory.
+The deployment is an ordinary Compose project so every `docker compose` command works from inside the deployment directory.

 ----------------